Qibocal: an open-source framework for calibration of self-hosted quantum devices: Technical specification

 \subsubsection{Command line execution}

-\Qibocal provides a simplified way to launch protocols through a command line interface (CLI), which is summarized in Fig.~\ref{fig:cli}.
-All protocol-related information before execution, which basically consists of the \texttt{Parameters} and the QPU configurations, are serialized into a \texttt{YAML} file which we call \emph{experiment runcard}.
-The \texttt{Runcard} is then deserialized by an \texttt{Executor} which takes care of instantiating a task which is associated to a specific \texttt{Routine}.
-After a task has been dispatched, the \texttt{Executor} stores all data obtained from acquisition and post-processing.
-The \texttt{Executor} also takes care of updating the QPU.
+\Qibocal provides a streamlined way to launch protocols through a command line interface (CLI), as summarized in Fig.~\ref{fig:cli}.
+All protocol-related information prior to execution—mainly the \texttt{Parameters} and QPU configurations—is serialized into an \emph{experiment runcard}.

-Through the CLI it is possible to run experiments with both acquisition and data processing using \texttt{qq run}, or the two steps can be performed separately using \texttt{qq acquire} or \texttt{qq fit} respectively.